Arihanth007/Operating-Systems/xv6-riscv-riscv/README.md

 In our `usertrap` and `kernertrap` functions we check to see if priority need to be changed based on how much time the process spent in the pool and make appropriate changes before yielding.

 A process voluntarily giving up control of the CPU (for doing I/O work, etc) is smart since it won't be needing the CPU time.
 By doing this, the process gets placed at the end of the queue and can resume its CPU intense work after its done with I/O upto the number of ticks allowed in that pool.
 This way they process can maximise its CPU utilisation.
-Note that by giving up the CPU, it doesn't register a tick, hence it is staying in the same priority pool.
+Note that by giving up the CPU, it generally doesn't take more than a tick, enabling it to stay in the same priority pool.

 ### Analysis